seejanerun/Partners-MLOps-Workshop/README.md

 </p>

 Now navigate back into the Files tab, and enter the **scripts** folder.
-Click add a new file and name it **shiny_app.R** paste the following into the file
+Click add a new file and name it `shiny_app.R` (make sure the file name is exactly that, it is case sensitive) and then paste the following into the file -

 ```R
 #